pmerg/ExtractPGN/README.md

 This project provides your a workflow to build your own mega database in the PGN format.
 The workflow allows you to download new games from the Internet.
 Your database will be fresh and modern.

-You should like this project:
+You should use this project:

-* You can build your own mega database for free
+* Build your own mega database for free
-* You can use it on any operating systems
+* Use it on any operating systems
-* You can update it with the latest games (Chessbase only updates its product once a year)
+* Update it with the latest games (Chessbase only updates its product once a year)

 ## Prerequisites